Photo of Laura Horak

 Horak investigates how cinema has helped envision new forms of gender and sexuality, from the early twentieth century to today.
 With colleagues in the United States and Europe, she is establishing a new field at the intersection of transgender studies and cinema and media studies.
 Founder of the Transgender Media Lab, she is creating novel digital tools to connect scholarly work with marginalized communities and is bringing forgotten films to the public through international festivals, DVD releases, and streaming platforms.

 Horak works in transgender studies, a discipline that centres the lived experiences and theories of transgender, Two-Spirit, nonbinary, intersex, and other gender-nonconforming people.
-With frequent collaborators Cáel M. Keegan and Eliza Steinbock (based in the US and the Netherlands, respectively), Horak is helping to establish a new subfield: trans cinema and media studies.
-Horak, Keegan, and Steinbock edited a special issue of Somatechnics on “trans/cinematic/bodies” and Horak and Keegan co-edited a section on “Transing Cinema and Media Studies” for the Journal of Cinema and Media Studies.
+With frequent collaborators Cáel M. Keegan and Eliza Steinbock, she is helping to establish a new subfield: trans cinema and media studies.

-Horak is also building the field of trans cinema and media studies through a series of federally and provincially funded grants – a SSHRC Insight Development Grant (2017-2019), a SSHRC Insight Grant (2020-2025), and an Ontario Early Researcher Award (2019-2024).
+Horak is building the field of trans cinema and media studies through a series of federally and provincially funded grants – a SSHRC Insight Development Grant (2017-2019), a SSHRC Insight Grant (2020-2025), and an Ontario Early Researcher Award (2019-2024).
 With this support, she has founded the Transgender Media Lab, a virtual and physical space for students and scholars working at the intersections of trans studies and media studies.
-The lab is planning to host a “State of Trans Cinema and Media Studies” conference in 2023, the first of its kind.
-The lab has been running regular public events for sharing its research and building connections with the broader trans arts community.
-This includes public screenings at Digital Arts Resource Centre in Ottawa, a virtual watch party for Translations: Seattle Transgender Film Festival, and partnering with the Aesthetica Film Festival and Seattle Queer Film Festival on trans programming.

 Trans Sign on Orange and Pink Background with words Transgender Media PortalWorking from the framework of intersectional feminist digital humanities, Horak is creating new digital tools to connect her scholarship with diverse trans communities.
-A key project of the Transgender Media Lab is the Transgender Media Portal, a collaborative online database and website that combines features of IMDb and Wikipedia to highlight innovative work of trans filmmakers over the past half-century.
-As of January 2021, the database contains more than 1,500 records and the website has been visited more than 8,400 times by 6,500 unique users from 117 countries.
-The portal enables new ways of analyzing trans film production and distribution and shares information with educators, students, festival programmers, artists, activists, and the public.
-It engages trans arts communities and the public to collaboratively generate new knowledge about trans films.
-Horak completed a pilot proof-of-concept and ran a usability test and consultation with Ottawa’s trans arts community in February 2020.
-She hopes to launch the public version of the database in Fall 2023, followed by a series of trainings and edit-a-thons at transgender and queer film festivals around North America.
+A key project of the Transgender Media Lab is the Transgender Media Portal, a website that highlights the innovative work of trans filmmakers over the past half-century.
+The Portal enables new ways of analyzing trans film production and distribution and shares information with educators, students, festival programmers, artists, activists, and the public.

 Horak brings the results of her research to the public by programming feminist, queer, and trans silent films at film festivals in Italy, Sweden, and the United States.
-Through a SSHRC Partnership Development Grant (2020-2023) titled Cinema’s First Nasty Women, she is embarking on an unprecedented collaboration with eleven film archives across Europe and North America, Kino Lorber, Le Giornate del Cinema Muto, and the Women Film Pioneers Project, to make 98 silent films featuring cross-dressing women and women comedians publicly available for the first time.
+Through a SSHRC Partnership Development Grant (2020-2023) titled Cinema’s First Nasty Women, she collaborated with eleven film archives across Europe and North America, Kino Lorber, Le Giornate del Cinema Muto, and the Women Film Pioneers Project, to make 99 silent films featuring cross-dressing women and women comedians publicly available for the first time.
+The New York Times called the project a “mind-expanding endeavour” and “triumph of scholarship.”

 Horak’s research demonstrates the key role of cinema in shaping the possibilities of gender and sexuality in our lives.
 Her scholarship is defined by international and interdisciplinary collaborations and, like cinema itself, her work brings people together across disciplines, national boundaries, and the academia/public divide to consider anew how media can reveal unexpected possibilities for more liberating ways of living our identities.